 Continued Cold Across the Region

 MADISON, Wis.
-(WMTV) - Colder air is continues to fill in across the region as Arctic high pressure builds in.
-The ridge will bring plenty of sunshine, but temperatures will struggle.
-High temperatures today will top off in the lower to middle teens, well below our seasonal averages.
+(WMTV) - Another cold day is coming up for southern Wisconsin.
+An Arctic ridge of high pressure will bring plenty of sunshine this morning.
+A weakening Clipper will bring some clouds and a few snow showers and flurries to the region this afternoon.
+Temperatures will continue to struggle.
+High temperatures today will top off in the upper teens and lower 20s, well below our seasonal averages.
 Overnight lows tonight will dip to near, or slightly below zero once again.

 Copyright 2022 WMTV.
 All rights reserved.